-Perhaps the most famous example of High Victorian Gothic architecture is Victoria Tower at the royal Palace of Westminster in London, England.
+Perhaps the most famous example of High Victorian Gothic architecture is Victoria Tower (1860) at the royal Palace of Westminster in London, England.
 A fire destroyed most of the original palace in 1834.
 After lengthy debate, it was decided that architects Sir Charles Barry and A.W.
 Pugin would rebuild Westminster Palace in a High Gothic Revival style that imitated 15th century Perpendicular Gothic styling.
-Victoria Tower was named after the reigning Queen Victoria who took delight in Gothic Revival architecture.
+Victoria Tower is named after the reigning Queen Victoria, who took delight in this new Gothic vision.

 High Victorian Gothic Revival architecture has many of these features: